The Undecidability of the Definability of Principal Subcongruences: Introduction

 The results in this paper originated with the examination of properties of $\A(\T)$.
-Finite axiomatizability is closely related to the properties of definable principal congruences and definable principal subcongruences, and there was a natural question of whether McKenzie's answer to Tarski's finite basis problem was the consequence of a more primitive result concerning either DPC or DPSC.
-Although it is true that this is the case for $\A'(\T)$, it is not clear if it is for the original $\A(\T)$.
+Finite axiomatizability is closely related to the properties of definable principal congruences and definable principal subcongruences, and there was a natural question of whether McKenzie's negative answer to Tarski's finite basis problem was the consequence of a more primitive result concerning either DPC or DPSC.
+Although it is true that this is the situation for $\A'(\T)$, it was recently shown by the author in \cite{MooreAlgNoDPSC} that the original $\A(\T)$ does \emph{not} have DPSC.
+This is the first known example of a congruence $\wedge$-semidistributive variety with finite residual bound that does not have DPSC.
 The methods used to prove the undecidability of definable principal subcongruences do not appear to be amenable to proving the undecidability of definable principal congruences, but the overall structure of the argument and the fine analysis of polynomials in $\V(\A'(\T))$ may provide a foundation for proving the undecidability of DPC as well.